dnth/dnth.github.io/content/portfolio/unlocking_edge_ml_from_pytorch_to_edge_deployment/index.md

 But, there's a caveat - Edge devices often have limited computational resources.
 {{< /notice >}}

 This is why large models typically go through optimizations before it is deployed on edge devices.
-In this blog post, we'll look into ONNX, one of the many optimization steps for edge device deployment.
+In this blog post, we'll look into ONNX, OpenVINO and TFlite - some of the most popular form of deployement format.

-Wait but what's ONNX?

 ### 🏆 ONNX (Open Neural Network Exchange)